Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 Great work!

-You added a form view, and **now you have a working polls web application on  a real website.
+You added a form view.

+**Now you have a working polls web application on a real website.
 Congrats!**

 This is the last step of the coding in this tutorial.
 The next part is a recap of the "moving parts" of the framework, the common components that you work with as a django developer.